michaelssavage/michaels-notes/README.md

 Live at [michaelsavage.ie](https://michaelsavage.ie)

-Personal site built with React, Typescript, Vite, and @emotion, using Biome for linting.
+Personal site built with React, Typescript, Vite, and @emotion, using eslint for linting.
 Blog posts written locally with MDX.

 ## Running locally: